zackforbing/ruby-submissions/1511/module_4_assignments/the-plan/chelsea-johnson-plan.md

     - cons
       - According to Glassdoor, wear many hats
       - Not the most exciting product (conference app)
     - Next step: contact someone within the company.
-Already applied.
+Already applied. <br>

-   - TeamSnap
+   TeamSnap

     - Used to have a Turing alumni, she has since left
     - I don't know anyone who works there personally, but I have a lot of shared connections.